 - Prepare what you want to say prior to your call.
 You should limit your remarks to about a paragraph of text.
 You will most likely speak to one of the legislator's staff members, and that's okay!
 Ask to talk with the staff member responsible for health care-related legislation.
-If they are not available, you may leave a message with the receptionist or leave a voicemail. - Identify yourself as a constituent.
+If they are not available, you may leave a message with the receptionist or leave a voicemail.
+If they offer to connect you with another aide, that is fine.
+Agree to speak with that aide.
+Be sure you get the name of who you are speaking to. - Identify yourself as a constituent.
 (E.g. "Hello, my name is Sally Smith, and I am a constituent from Middletown, CT.") - If taking action on a priority issue related to U.S. Pain Foundation, state that you are a volunteer advocate for the organization.
-(E.g. "As a constituent and advocate for U.S. Pain Foundation, the largest nonprofit for Americans living with chronic pain...") - State the issue that you are calling about.
+(E.g. "As a constituent and volunteer advocate for U.S. Pain Foundation, the largest nonprofit for Americans living with chronic pain...") - State the issue that you are calling about.
 Include a bill number and title, if relevant. - State what you would like the legislator to do.
 Be specific and have a precise request. (e.g. I urge you to vote in favor of Senate Bill 1083, An Act to Legalize Medical Cannabis for Pain). - Briefly explain your position and reasoning in 1-3 sentences (e.g. "As a person living with pain, I believe that..." or "This bill is essential to my own personal health because..."). - Ask for your legislator's position on this issue.
-You may request that your legislator send you

-- more information about his/her position. - Be positive and courteous.
+You may request that your legislator send you more information about his/her position. - Be positive and courteous.
 Write down the name and contact information of the person you spoke with in case you decide to call back.
 Thank the person who takes your call.
-Leave your name,, and phone number for any necessary follow up.
+Leave your name, and phone number for any necessary follow up.